gtrafimenkov/ja2-experiments/README.md

 ## How to play the game

 - install the original version of the game (from the original game CDs, Steam, gog.com, etc.)
-- `python xx.py build`
-- copy content of `build\bin-win32\RelWithDebInfo` folder to the game directory alongside the original ja2.exe
+- `python xx.py build test copy-data run` or copy content of `build\bin-win32\RelWithDebInfo` folder to the game directory alongside the original ja2.exe and run `ja2v.exe`
-- run `ja2v.exe`

 The game is tested on Windows 10.